-Deterministic effects (or non-stochastic health effects) are health effects, that are related directly to the absorbed radiation dose and the severity of the effect increases as the dose increases.
+Deterministic effects (or non-stochastic health effects) are health effects that are related directly to the absorbed radiation dose, and the severity of the effect increases as the dose increases.
 Deterministic effects have a threshold below which no detectable clinical effects do occur.
 The threshold may be very low (of the order of magnitude of 0.1 Gy or higher) and may vary from person to person.
-For doses between 0.25 Gy and 0.5 Gy slight blood changes may be detected by medical evaluations and for doses between 0.5 Gy and 1.5 Gy blood changes will be noted and symptoms of nausea, fatigue, vomiting occur.
+For doses between 0.25 Gy and 0.5 Gy, slight blood changes may be detected by medical evaluations, and for doses between 0.5 Gy and 1.5 Gy, blood changes will be noted.
+Symptoms of nausea, fatigue, and vomiting occur.

 Examples of deterministic effects are:

 - Acute radiation syndrome, by acute whole-body radiation

 - Radiation burns, from radiation to a particular body surface

 - Radiation-induced thyroiditis, a potential side effect of radiation treatment against hyperthyroidism

 - Radiation-induced lung injury, from, for example, radiation therapy to the lungs

 The lethal dose of radiation (LD) indicates the lethal amount of radiation.
 The median lethal dose, LDXY, is usually used in radiation protection.
 For example, the dose of radiation expected to cause death to 50 % of the irradiated persons within 30 days is LD50/30.
 LD1 is the dose expected to cause death to 1% of the irradiated persons.
 Consequently, LD99 is lethal for all (99%) persons irradiated.
 It is also very important whether a person receives some medical treatment or not.
 The greater an acute radiation dose is, the greater is the possibility of it killing the individual.
 The LD50 is estimated to be between 3 and 5 Gy for a healthy adult.